stevavoliajvar/stop_cloudflare/PEOPLE.md

 "Cloudflare deleted my domain config I lost all my DNS settings no wonder why my emails were not working." by @[stefan_eady](https://twitter.com/stefan_eady/status/1126033791267426304)

+"If you file a complaint, it’s sent to the folks hosting Kiwifarms & they give the complaint directly to Kiwifarms to dox victims further." by @[remembrancermx](https://twitter.com/remembrancermx/status/1010329041235148802)

 "We're about to find out if #Cloudflare keeps your #IPAddress anywhere." by @[shadesmaclean](https://twitter.com/shadesmaclean/status/1125516351966027776)

 "Cloudflare, if you don't know this; we have seriously misplaced our trust in you." by @[ADoug](https://twitter.com/ADoug/status/1125266988966739968)